Mastercard/bundle-client-reference-app/README.md

 * Navigate to the root directory of the project within a terminal window and execute `mvn clean compile` command.

 ### Build and Execute <a name="build-and-execute"></a>
 Once you’ve added the correct properties, we can build the application.
-We can do this by navigating to the project’s base directory from the terminal and running the following command
+We can do this by navigating to the project’s base directory from the terminal and running the following command.

 `mvn clean install`